iamcosmo/Your-TooDoo/README.md

 ## Introduction

-This project is a Node.js backend application built using the Express framework, MongoDB for data storage, Swagger for API documentation, and Jest for unit testing.
+This project is a simple ToDo application Node.js backend.
+It is built using the Express framework, MongoDB for data storage, Swagger for API documentation, and Jest for unit testing.
 It also uses nodemon for development to automatically restart the server on file changes.

 ## Features